 Postsecondary Microbiology Certification Preparation

 The American Society of Clinical Pathology (ASCP) Board of Certification (BOC) offers two microbiology technologist certifications: microbiology (M) certification and molecular biology (MB) certification.
-To determine eligibility to sit for either exam, applicants should use the ASCP examination eligibility assistant which includes a series of yes or no questions to determine qualifications.
+To determine eligibility for either exam, applicants should use the ASCP examination eligibility assistant which includes a series of yes or no questions to determine qualifications.

 Technologist in Microbiology (M) ASCP Certification

 To be able to sit for ASCP’s microbiology (M) certification exam, applicants must have at least one of the following degrees from a regionally accredited college or university, in addition to valid certification credentials and laboratory experience:

 - A post-baccalaureate degree in medical laboratory science